noahehall/theBookOfNoah/0current/react17.md

   - by default all event handlers are trigged in the `bubbling` phase
     - to register event handlers for the capture phase, append `Capture`
       - e.g. `onClick` === `onClickCapture`
+  - pointer events are
+    - not cross-browser compatible (like a normal SyntheticEvent)
+    - not polyfilled
+    - recommended to only be used via a third party pointer event polyfill

 # terms
   - pure components: never alter their inputs & are idempotent